Dr Sarah Clare Gerritsen

 Sarah is a social scientist working in the field of public health nutrition and child health.
-She is passionate about producing policy-relevant research that helps to understand what improves the health and wellbeing of New Zealand children.
+She produces policy-relevant research that helps to understand what improves the health and wellbeing of New Zealand children.

-Sarah works at the Centre for Longitudinal Research - He Ara ki Mua on New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
-She also undertakes HRC and government funded research on a variety of public health nutrition topics, such as food environments, healthy food policies and food security.
+Sarah is the Associate Director of New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
+She also undertakes research on a variety of public health nutrition topics, such as food environments, healthy food policies and food security.
 Her PhD was on the potential for early childhood education services to assist with obesity prevention.
 Sarah previously worked at the Ministry of Health as a senior advisor in population health research, and was the research manager for a cross-party think tank at the Royal Society of Arts in London, The Commission on 2020 Public Services.

 Research | Current

 Principal Investigator - Covid Kai Survey: How has the COVID-19 lockdown changed the way New Zealanders food shop, cook and eat? https://www.auckland.ac.nz/en/news/2020/11/18/covid-lockdowns-the-toll-on-our-diets.html

 Co-investigator - National Healthy Food and Drink Policy Evaluation (HYPE study) funded by the Healthier Lives National Science Challenge https://www.nihi.auckland.ac.nz/nutrition

-INFORMAS Food-Epi Government Policy Evaluation, Covid-related marketing of unhealthy food and drinks, and Marketing to Children modules
+Co-investigator - INFORMAS Food-Epi Government Policy Evaluation, Covid-related marketing of unhealthy food and drinks.

-National Science Challenge Healthier Lives: Healthy food and physical activity environments research and policy stocktake
+Contracted researcher - Healthy food and physical activity environments research and policy stocktake, for the National Science Challenge Healthier Lives

 Teaching | Current

 2019 Guest lecturer for POPLHLTH765: Nutrition interventions in Public Health, POPLHLTH316: Translating Health Information for Decision-Makers, POPLHLTH305: Community Nutrition, and EDUC300: Understanding Childhood

-Pippa McKelvie-Sebileau, PhD, A Whole of Community Systems Approach to Obesity Prevention in Regional New Zealand
+Pippa McKelvie-Sebileau, PhD, A Whole of Community Systems Approach to Improving Children's Nutrition in Regional New Zealand